Bayero University Kano

 The Bayero University Kano (BUK) is a university situated in Kano, Kano State, Nigeria.
-It was founded in 1975, when it was renamed from Bayero University College and upgraded from University College to University.
+It was founded in 1975, when it was renamed from Bayero University College and upgraded from university college to university.
 It is the first university in Kano State, North-western Nigeria.

 History

 Bayero University initially was Ahmadu Bello College.
 The college was named after the Premier of Northern Nigeria, Ahmadu Bello.
 It was founded in January 1960 by the Northern Nigeria Ministry of Education headed by Isa Kaita to prepare senior secondary certificate holders for General Certificate of Education (G.C.E.) and A-level in Arabic, Hausa, Islamic History, Islamic studies and English Literature.
-Upon the establishment of Ahmadu Bello University in Zaria, Kaduna State, Ahmadu Bello College was renamed to Abdullahi Bayero College, after Abdullahi Bayero, Emir of Kano and soon thereafter it became a faculty of the new university.
+Upon the establishment of Ahmadu Bello University in Zaria, Kaduna State, Ahmadu Bello College was renamed to Abdullahi Bayero College, after Abdullahi Bayero, Emir of Kano and soon thereafter it became a faculty, admitting its first set of ten undergraduate students for a B.A. degree programme of Ahmadu Bello University.
+This first set graduated in 1966 but it continued as a faculty of ABU until 1980.

 Initially located on the grounds of the School of Arabic Studies near the palace of the Emir, the college moved to a location at the old Kano Airport Hotel, where it remained until March 1968, when it moved to Western Kano to make way for a military hospital (the Nigerian Civil War having started the previous year).
 The first students began their studies in February 1964, and they graduated in July 1966.

 In 1975, the college became a university college, and was renamed Bayero University College, with Mahmud Tukur as principal.
 In 1977, it was given university status as Bayero University, with Tukur as vice-chancellor.
 In 1980, the university ceased functioning as a faculty of Ahmadu Bello University in Zaria.

+Ranking

+Bayero University Kano was ranked as number 1016 in the world universities ranking in 2023.